-- 1.1.1 Taunton Deane Borough Council (the Council) is the licensing authority under the Licensing Act 2003 (the Act).
-It is empowered to administer the following in respect of the sale and/or supply of alcohol and the provision of regulated entertainment and late night refreshment within the District: - premises licences including provisional statements, variations, transfers, interim authorities and reviews - club premises certificates - · temporary events notices - personal licences - 1.1.2 Unless otherwise stated this licensing policy will not depart from the revised Secretary of State's Guidance laid before Parliament on 28 June 2007.
-Therefore to reduce repetition if matters are detailed in the Guidance they may not be included in this policy
+- 1.1.1 Taunton Deane Borough Council (the Council) is the Licensing Authority under the Licensing Act 2003 (the Act).
+It is empowered to administer the following in respect of the sale and/or supply of alcohol and the provision of regulated entertainment and late night refreshment within the District: - premises licences including provisional statements, variations, transfers, interim authorities and reviews - club premises certificates - · temporary events notices - · personal licences - 1.1.2 Unless otherwise stated this licensing policy will not depart from the Secretary of State's Guidance.
+Therefore to reduce repetition if matters are detailed in the Guidance they may not be included in this policy.